evs-chris/raport/README.md

 Aggregate operators evaluate their regular arguments in the context of the call and their local arguments within the context of each iteration.
 Local arguments are not particularly common.
 The source will default to the nearest `@source` special reference within the context stack or an empty array if none is found.
 The application is applied to each iteration of the aggregate before the iteration is passed to the operator, so for something like a `map` operator, `(map =>(upper name))` will result in an array of strings that are the uppercased name property of each element in the local source.
 In that example, `upper` is also an operator that simply uppercases its first argument.

+There is a final literal form that returns the expression form in definition form.
+This can be useful for some operators that want to apply an expression as part of the operation rather than having it applied before the operator is called.
+Expression literals start with a `%`, so `%foo` is equivalent to `(object :r :foo)` or `{ r: 'foo' }` in definition form.
+The same applies to literals and operations e.g. `%10` and `%(+ 20 foo)` are both valid and result in literals that match their definition form.
+As a final example, consider the `find` operator, where you want to find the first element that matches a predicate `(find arr %(ilike name '*joe*'))` where any elements of `arr` that have a property `name` that matches `/.*joe.*/i` will be the result.
+The `%(ilike name '*joe*')` is not evaluated along with the `arr` argument to `find`, which allows the `find` operator to apply the predicate to each of `arr`s members more easily than, for instance, requiring it to be passed as another string and parsed on the fly.

 ### Filtering, sorting, and grouping

 Filters are simply expressions that are applied to each value in a dataset, where values that evaluate to a truthy value are included in the filtered set.
 Similarly, sorts are expressions that are applied to each value in the dataset and they used to sort the dataset (currently using `array.sort()`).
 Groupings are also expressions that are applied to each value in the dataset, and the result from the evaluation is used to group the values into a map of results with the group evaluations as keys.